ErkinOZ/kafka_data_streamer/README.md

 ## Deployed a PostgreSQL database using a YAML-based Docker Compose file to store data received from Kafka.

+Create a yaml file and write it to the /docker-compose directory:

 ```yaml
 version: "3.8"